hellosweta/NextMove/docs/technologies.md

 NextMoveSF utilizes the React.js framework and follows Flux architecture to deliver a clean, efficient user experience.

+## Leaflet.js

+Leaflet.js was used to generate the lightweight and mobile-friendly map.
+The library's heat mapping tools were leveraged to dynamically update the mapped datasets in response to state changes initiated by the user.
+Leaflet's tools were customized in order to provide a simple drag-and-drop UI for interacting with multiple map overlays that we created.

+## D3.js

+D3.js was used to create the data visualizations for smaller areas (0.25 mile radius) chosen by the user.
+We set up a connection between the Leaflet map and the D3 visualization charts so that the user may click anywhere on the map to see a more detailed breakdown of the data within a 0.25 mile radius of that spot.
+The charts are responsive to user engagement and dynamically update in response to

+## External API's

+The external API's used in this project were Socrata, BART.gov, SFMTA, Google Places, and Yelp Fusion.
+Socrata was used to access the enormous stores of open source data aggregated by SF OpenData.
+Custom SQL queries were crafted to parse the large body of crime and restaurant results returned by SF OpenData's responses.

 ## npm

 Node package manager (npm) installs and manages all frontend dependencies.